Llerena, Badajoz

 Llerena is a municipality located in the province of Badajoz, Extremadura, Spain.
-According to the 2007 census (INE), the municipality has a population of 5,995 inhabitants.
+According to the 2007 census (INE), the municipality had a population of 5,995 inhabitants.
 Llerena, a town that declared itself a Historical Artistic gathering on December 29, 1966, is located in southwestern Spain.
 The head of the judicial and economic center of the region of the country of the same name, it is equidistant from 20 municipalities, and sits at the confluence of the District 432 and 413 National Roads.

 History

 Arab period

 In the time of the Arabs it was called Ellerina, a place contested between Arabs and Christians.
 It was definitively occupied in the year 1243 by Pelayo Pérez Correa, master of the Order of Santiago, to whom Ferdinand III of Castile had entrusted the reconquest of Sierra Morena.

 Order of Santiago

 The settlement was given to the Order of Santiago, to provide for its defense and resettlement.
 The masters of the order granted Fueros in 1297.

-The tradition emerged that the masters of the order use Llerena as their temporal residence.
+The tradition emerged that the masters of the order used Llerena as their temporal residence.
 The most noteworthy masters who resided there were: